kamicane/elements/doc/elements.md

 - If you need to set HTML to tables, or your HTML contains HTML5 tags, this method might not work correctly in each browser.
 If you really need the cross-browser fixes, use something like [html5shiv](http://code.google.com/p/html5shiv/).

 ## addClass

-Adds the passed in class to the Element, if the Element doesn't already have it.
+Adds the passed in class to the element, if the element doesn't already have it.

 ### Syntax